Back to all projects

 else:

-print("Invalid command or missing arguments")11.3 Flask Web Interface
+print("Invalid command or missing arguments")

 # web/app.py - Flask admin interface